 Measure progress and adapt to the results

-In the first session, we set and clarify goals for our coaching engagement, and we may even get to start working on a goal if we have time.
+In the first session, we set and clarify goals for our coaching engagement and hopefully we will determine a strategic next action or starting point.

 Subsequent sessions have an opening, a beginning, middle, and an end.
-We start by checking in on action from between sessions to see what we can learn.
-Then we set a goal for what we will accomplish in the current session and measures for success, we explore the goal, highlight new insights, and design action for between sessions.
-There are four types of actions that we could co-design: an experiment to try something new, reviewing resources, a to-do task, or a reflection of the awareness and new insights that we develop in session.
+We start by checking in on committed action from between sessions to see what we can learn.
+Then we set a target for what we will accomplish in the current session and measures for success, we explore the bariers and look for clarity, highlight new insights, and design action for between sessions.
+There are four types of actions that we could co-design: an experiment to try something new, reviewing resources, a to-do task, or a planned reflection of the awareness and new insights that we develop in session.

 A trained coach who abides by the standards of the ICF will not offer direct advice or tell you what to do.
 ICF certified coaches believe that the strongest and most powerful answers come from within.
-While I do not offer advice, I have many rabbits in the hat for times when a client feels stuck including brainstorming, offering stories of what other clients have found helpful, offer resources, and other exercises to continue working with the problem.
-Everything is offered and the client always has a choice about how they want to proceed or what they want to try.
+While I do not offer advice, I have many rabbits in the hat for times when a client feels stuck including brainstorming, offering stories of what other clients have found helpful, offering resources, and other exercises to continue moving forward.
+The client always has a choice about how they want to proceed or what they want to try.